williamscole/HAPTIC/README.md

 This means you are free to:

 Use the software for any purpose
--Change the software to suit your needs
+- Change the software to suit your needs
--Share the software with others
+- Share the software with others
--Share the changes you make
+- Share the changes you make

 Under the following terms:

-You must include the original copyright and license notices in any copy of the software/source If you modify the code, you must release these modifications under the GPL-3.0 You must state significant changes made to the software You must make your source code available when you distribute the software
+- You must include the original copyright and license notices in any copy of the software/source
+- If you modify the code, you must release these modifications under the GPL-3.0
+- You must state significant changes made to the software
+- You must make your source code available when you distribute the software

 For the full license text, see the LICENSE file in the repository.